 I'm an organization wanting to use Chocolatey.

 Awesome!
 Many organizations use Chocolatey, but the caveat is that they don't use the packages

 you will find on this site because they have a low tolerance for breakages, and require a higher

 Quite a few community folks use the packages on this site, which is a feed of packages provided and maintained by the community (it is also known as the community package repository).
 Packages on the community repository usually need download software from official distribution points due to distribution rights.
 When software owners move download locations or other breakages occur because of the internet, the package could be broken until the new location is specified in an updated version of the package.

 For folks in the community that are not using Chocolatey for production purposes, it is fine to use the community repo.
 For organizations that have a low tolerance for breakages and require a higher level of security, control, and trust, a self-hosted Chocolatey server is the recommended option.
 This guarantees that your installs, upgrades, and uninstalls will always work every time.
 This gives you complete control over what software gets installed.
 Also because you are vetting newer versions, you control when those newer versions are available for upgrade.

 See Hosting your own internal server (it has non-Windows options as well).

 Is there a package that is broken, needs updating or something else?
 Please read over the Package Triage Process for details.

 Who owns Chocolatey?
-The copyright for Chocolatey belongs to RealDimensions Software, LLC.
+The copyright for Chocolatey belongs to Chocolatey Software, Inc, a US-based Delaware Corporation founded in 2016 as an offshoot of RealDimensions Software, LLC.
 RealDimensions Software, LLC is a company that Rob formed to support the development of FOSS software and libraries that further the ecosystem.

 Do you have Business or Pro editions of Chocolatey?
 Yes!
 See Pricing for details!